Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 4. The PCB shall incorporate testing points to allow for easy probing during debugging.

 ## Case

 1. The case shall encase the the board.
 2. The case shall protect the board if a drop occurs.

-## Power Management
-The device shall be powered by the fan DC power bus as well as by the USB connection in case no fan is connected.
-Ideally the device doesn’t need a separate power source and uses the fan DC power bus.

 # Resources and Timeline